 If you want to start at the chorus of a song, play it first to determine what time the chorus starts and then use that number as the Start Time, and no more than 30 seconds after that as the Stop Time.
 For example, Start Time – 2:15, Stop Time – 2:45.

-Step 4: Right click on the song to select it, and in the Menu Bar, go to File > Convert, and select “Create AAC version.”
+Step 4: Click on the song to select it, and in the Menu Bar, go to File > Convert, and select “Create AAC version.”

 iTunes will take the segment you have just selected from the song in Step 3 and use it to create the new file.
 A second song with the same name but new length should appear right next to the original in iTunes.
 If it doesn’t appear right next to the original, make sure you sort the song title column in iTunes by alphabetical order.

 Step 5: Right click on the new song and select “Show in Finder” (if you are using a Windows-based operating system, select “Show in Windows Explorer).
 The new song will show up in your Finder window as an .m4a file.
 Click on it to select it.

 Step 6: Rename the extension of the file from .m4a to .m4r.
 Make sure you just rename the extension, not the file.
 This step is very important.
 Changing it to .m4r turns the file into a ringtone.
 If you don’t see the file extension, follow this tutorial to learn how to show filename extensions on Mac.
 Make sure to select Use .m4r when prompted to confirm.

 When asked whether you want to move the selected song to the Trash or keep it in iTunes, select “Keep File.”
 This step is also important.
 If you do not remove this song, the ringtone will not save to iTunes properly.